akhbulatov/tictactoe/README.md

-# tictactoe
+# Tic-tac-toe
-Cross-platform implementation of the popular game "Tic-Tac-Toe"
+Cross-platform implementation of the popular game "Tic-tac-toe"